 From lifeguarding at a summer camp to working at local museums or restaurants, many college students find interesting and rewarding jobs every summer.
 Perhaps you want to explore a career field by working in a related job for the summer, or maybe you just want to do something unique that you may not have the opportunity to do again.

 When should I start?

 The summer job seeker begins in early spring by asking themselves what they would enjoy doing and where they might want to live for the summer.
 Some employers start listing summer internships in Handshake as early as November.
 In the spring semester, put the Summer Jobs & Internships Fair on your calendar.

 How do I find a job?

 A successful summer job search will include networking with friends, family, professionals and talking with your career coach.
-Also, be sure to attend the Summer Camp Jobs Fair in February and the Summer Jobs & Internships Fair in March.
-View more information about these fairs by downloading The Fairs App.
+Also, be sure to search through Summer Job opportunities in Handshake and attend the Summer Jobs & Internships Fair in late March/early April.